 Oh hi there friends.
 I know it’s a tad bit early for a post but today is Secret Recipe Club reveal day.
 Yours Truly just happens to now be a member of the club, which is pretty rad.
 I had only been anxiously loitering the waiting list for months when I was finally told “hey, stop loitering and come on in and join the club!”

 This month I got to explore the delightfully tasty Della Cucina Povera.
 I’m so happy that I was assigned Francesca’s blog because, well, I want to eat all of the food!
-No joke, she has a ton of healthier, made from scratch recipes that will make you swoon.
+She shares healthier, made from scratch recipes that will make you swoon.
 I want to make all of them but settled on the tasty carrot soup for now.

 Moroccan Carrot Soup